Total Turkmenistan

 Travel advice

 We keep a very close eye on the travel advice issued by the UK Foreign and Commonwealth Office so that we can keep you up to date with any warnings.
-At the time of writing the FCO does not advise against travel to any of the parts of Uzbekistan, Turkmenistan, Kazakhstan, Kyrgyzstan and Tajikistan that we visit on our tours.
+At the time of writing the FCO does not advise against travel to any of the parts of Turkmenistan that we visit on our tours.

 This relates to advice from the British government – other nationalities need to check the stance of their own governments.